jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

     (b) in relation to the Army, a soldier above the rank of private but below the rank of officer cadet; and includes a warrant officer; and also includes—
       (i) a non-commissioned officer of the Navy or the Air Force attached to the Army; and (ii) a person duly attached or lent as a non-commissioned officer to or seconded for service or appointed for duty as a non-commissioned officer with the Army:
-    (c) in relation to the Air Force, an airman above the rank of leading aircraftman but below the rank of officer cadet; and includes a warrant officer; and also includes—
+    (c) in relation to the Air Force, an aviator above the rank of leading aviator classification but below the rank of officer cadet; and includes a warrant officer; and also includes—
       (i) a non-commissioned officer of the Navy or the Army attached to the Air Force; and (ii) a person duly attached or lent as a non-commissioned officer to or seconded for service or appointed for duty as a non-commissioned officer with the Air Force
   - **officer** means,—